 Frigideira is the pastry, Cantinho is the place that makes the best frigideira in the city.
 It is one of the oldest establishments in Braga, founded in 1796!
 Frigideira is a meat puff pastry made with minced veal.
 A pastry some people choose to delight themselves with for breakfast, lunch, or even dinner!
 If frigideiras aren’t for you, not to worry, Cantinho covers all the city’s delicacies, ensuring you will find something just right for you.

-- Day Trip to Guimarães: Discover the birthplace of Portugal, one of the most beautiful fascinating cities in the country.
+- Discover the birthplace of Portugal, one of the most beautiful fascinating cities in the country on a Day Trip to Guimarães

 - Day Trip to Douro: Discover one of the most beautiful and oldest wine regions in the world.